 Anthony TrasattiVice President and Practice Leader - Finance, Grants, and Information Management

-Prior to his move to New York, Anthony led a 25-person team for more than three years providing program management support and technical assistance to FEMA’s Louisiana Transitional Recovery Office and their administration of the country’s largest direct housing operation.
+Prior to his move to New York, Anthony led a 25-person team for more than three years providing program management support and technical assistance to the Federal Emergency Management Agency’s (FEMA’s) Louisiana Transitional Recovery Office and their administration of the country’s largest direct housing operation.
 There he developed the first data map that conclusively showed where the displaced people of New Orleans ended up as a result of the Hurricane Katrina evacuation.
-Subsequently he served as the Project Executive for an 18-person team providing financial and program management support to the City of New Orleans’ $1 billion disaster recovery program comprised of HUD-appropriated Community Development Block Grant – Disaster Recovery (CDBG-DR) funds and FEMA Public Assistance (PA) grant funds.
+Subsequently, he served as the Project Executive for an 18-person team providing financial and program management support to the City of New Orleans’ $1 billion disaster recovery program comprised of Housing and Urban Development (HUD)-appropriated Community Development Block Grant – Disaster Recovery (CDBG-DR) funds and FEMA Public Assistance (PA) grant funds.